material-components/material-components-ios/components/Dialogs/docs/README.md

 ### Presentation and transition controller

-Presenting dialogs utilizes two classes: MDCDialogPresentationController and MDCDialogTransitionController.
+Presenting dialogs uses two classes: MDCDialogPresentationController and MDCDialogTransitionController.
 These allow the presentation of view controllers in a material specificed manner.
 MDCDialogPresentationController is a subclass of UIPresentationController that observes the presented view controller for preferred content size.